janschill/cern-solid-code-investigation/presentations/20210317-hepix/presentation.md

 ## Overview

 1. The Solid Ecosystem
-  1. What Is the Current Problem of the Web?
+  1. Challenges of the Web
-  1. What Is Solid?
+  2. What Is Solid?
-  2. The Solid Pod
+  3. The Solid Pod
-  1. Solid Apps
+  4. Solid Apps
-  3. Solid Implementations
+  5. Solid Implementations
-  4. CERN-Solid Code Investigation
+  6. CERN-Solid Code Investigation
 2. Demo
   1. Solid Web Server/Pod
   2. Indico Solid Comment Module

 ---

-## What Is the Current Problem of the Web?
+## Challenges of the Web

 *